jmartinkova/guide/docs/more/self-hosted-dsw/configuration.rst

 Configuration Files
 ===================

 Configuration files are used for setting the server-side configuration.
-Since 3.0 release, the configuration for server and document worker components overlap.
-Therefore, you can have a single configuration file for both.
+Since the 3.0 release, the configuration for server and document worker components has overlapped.
+Therefore, we can have a single configuration file for both.

 .. _config-server: